h2oai/h2o-2/h2o-docs/source/userguide/scoreconfusionmatrix.rst

 **VPredict**

-  Specify the column in the data set specified in the **Predict** entry field containing the predicted value.
-This value need not be 0/1, but should be a probability and not log-likelihood.
+  Specify the column in the data set entered in the **Predict** entry field that contains the predicted value.
+H2O does not require this value to be 0/1, but it should be a probability and not log-likelihood.